caizikun/NichTest/README.md

 # NichTest
-it is a software platform, combining ATS, calculator and mine clearance...
+it is a software platform, combining ATS, calculator and mine clearance.